Alex Ligertwood: Career

-Ligertwood has additionally performed with the Jeff Beck Group and Brian Auger's Oblivion Express.
+He additionally performed with the Jeff Beck Group and Brian Auger's Oblivion Express.
 He has also appeared with John Cipollina and friends, the Average White Band and David Sancious.

-Ligertwood sang lead vocals on the song "Crank It Up" by The Dregs, (previously known as the Dixie Dregs), from the album Industry Standard (1982), and contributed the lead vocal on the song "Double Bad" from Jeff Lorber's album In the Heat of the Night (1984).
+Ligertwood sang lead vocals on the song "Crank It Up" by The Dregs, (previously known as the Dixie Dregs), from the album Industry Standard (1982), and sang on "Double Bad" from Jeff Lorber's album In the Heat of the Night (1984).

-In 1972, he was a member of the ephemerous Troc band with drummer André Ceccarelli, bassist Jannick Top, pianist Henri Giordano and guitarist Jacky Giraudo.
-From 1986 to 1988, Ligertwood was a member of Go Ahead with Bill Kreutzmann and Brent Mydland.
+In 1972, he was a member of the short lived band Troc with drummer André Ceccarelli, bassist Jannick Top, pianist Henri Giordano and guitarist Jacky Giraudo.
+From 1986 to 1988, Ligertwood was a member of Go Ahead with Bill Kreutzmann, David Margen, and Brent Mydland.